NFZ-20/NFZ-20/README.md

 - 👀 I’m interested in making and working projects
 - 🌱 I’m currently learning java
 - 🤝 I’m looking to collaborate on nothing right now
-- 📫 How to reach me- add me on discord.
+- 📫 How to reach me-
+1. Add me on discord.
 Username- Fishygamer973#9612

 <!---
 NFZ-20/NFZ-20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.